ideanoteapp/ideanote-desktop/README.md

-# Why is it archived?
-I'm currently working on a project called [ideanote-v2](https://github.com/ideanoteapp/ideanote-v2/) to remake ideaNote.
-Development of this version of ideaNote has ended and I have archived it.
+# Development of this version has already ended
 ----

 <div align="center">